richardsondev/rustapplicationtemplate/README.md

 The artifacts will then be available for download from the "Actions" tab on your repository and also from the "Releases" tab for release events.

+## Docker image

+This project also contains `buildpush.sh` which will build a distroless Docker image with the application as the entry point.
+By default, the script will push the built multi-arch images to DockerHub.
+[Here](https://hub.docker.com/r/richardsondev/hello_world/tags) is an example of what it would look like.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.